-Prior to any exit, all European legislation will continue to be enforceable in the UK as it is now.
-Our experts are on hand to provide you with the necessary support and advice you need as we prepare, and then start to the leave the EU.
+The UK has left the EU and during the transition period under the Withdrawal Agreement all European legislation will continue to be enforceable in the UK as it is now.
+The transition deal puts in place an implementation phase to the end of 2020 to allow the UK to maintain the same arrangements with Brussels on trade, free movement and regulation.
+Our experts are on hand to provide you with the necessary support and advice you need as we prepare, and then exit the transition from 1 January 2021.